 After a stroke, this reflex can become damaged, which can cause disorientation and vertigo.

-Gaze stabilization exercises, also sometimes called eye exercises, were designed to help restore the vestibulo-ocular reflex.
+Gaze stabilization exercises were designed to help restore the vestibulo-ocular reflex.
 They involve several exercises of increasing difficulty.
 The following is a sample exercise:

 - Sit upright in a chair.